Hyperthyroidism – When You Have Too Much Thyroid Hormone

 Most people with hyperthyroidism experience some degree of anxiety (5).

-This anxiety can go all of the way up to panic attacks, depending on the person.
+This anxiety can increase all the way up to panic attacks, depending on the person.

 Patients with high thyroid often describe a “nervous energy” or “jittery” sensation that just doesn’t feel right.